Updated March 12, 2026 ยท By Jake Embers

 8. Rest and carve

 This is the trickiest part.
 Using heat-resistant gloves and tongs, carefully lift the chicken off the beer can.
 The can will be extremely hot, and there might be hot liquid still inside.
-Let the chicken rest on a cutting board for 10 minutes before carving.

 The skin should feel crispy to the touch, almost like parchment paper.
 Inside, the meat will be incredibly moist from all that steam rising up from the beer.